 AUTHORITY AND APPLICABLE LAWS

-This regulation is adopted under the authority of the Davis County Board of Health in accordance with Title 26-A Chapter 1 Section 121 of the Utah Code
+This regulation is adopted under the authority of the Davis County Board of Health in accordance with Utah Code Annotated (UCA) Section Title 26-A-1 Chapter 1 Section 121. of the Utah Code

-The provisions of the Utah Administrative Code R307-202 are hereby adopted and incorporated by reference subject to the additions, modifications and exceptions set forth in this regulation.
+The provisions of the Utah Administrative Code (UAC):

+Chapter R307-202 are hereby adopted and incorporated by reference subject to the additions, clarifications, exceptions, and modifications and exceptions set forth in this regulation.

 4.0 DEFINITIONS

-4.1 AGRICULTURAL BURNING: Open burning in rural areas, essential to agricultural operation, including the growing of crops, the raising of fowl, animals or bees, when conducted on the premises where produced.
+4.1 AGRICULTURAL or HORTICULTURAL BURNING: Open burning on premises including an orchard constituting twenty-five (25) or more fruit or nut trees on a single parcel of property; or agricultural activities on two (2) or more cultivated acres on single or contiguous parcels of property, except in areas zoned as residential.in rural areas, essential to agricultural operation, including the growing of crops, the raising of fowl, animals or bees, when conducted on the premises where produced.
 A minimum of two (2) acres must be in agricultural use, except that the burning of trimmings from 25 or more fruit or nut trees is "agricultural burning".

 4.2 AIR CONTAMINANT: Any particulate matter or any gas, vapor, suspended solid or any combination thereof, excluding steam and water vapors.